markastubis/PROSPER/README.md

 This is a long explanation of my project, starting from introduction, methodology and so on.
 You can find data description at the end.

+Main objectives of the code
+The primary objective of this study is to identify and analyze the main determinants of interest rates in consumer P2P lending.
+Specifically, I aim to: a.)
+Investigate the impact of borrower characteristics on interest rates. b.)
+Examine how loan-specifc attributes infuence borrowing costs. c.)
+Assess the role of external economic conditions and platform policies in interest rate determination.

 Now about this project :
 Consumer peer-to-peer lending is rapidly gaining popularity across the globe as a compelling alternative to traditional bank loans.
 This modern financial phenomenon leverages the power of technology to connect individual borrowers directly with lenders, democratizing the lending process and often enabling quicker, more flexible loan arrangements.
 Despite its increasing adoption, there remains a considerable amount of uncertainty surrounding the determination of interest rates within this sector.
 Crucial criteria for setting these rates are often complex and involve factors such as credit risk assessments, market conditions, and regulatory considerations.
 This code explores the main interest rate determinants in the Prosper marketplace.